Spline-Based Stochastic Collocation Methods for Uncertainty Quantification in Nonlinear Hyperbolic PDEs: Numerical Examples

 \section{Numerical Examples}

 In this section, we illustrate the performance of the gPC and spline-based SC approaches on numerical examples for the inviscid Burgers and shallow water equations.
 We consider a random variable $\xi$ uniformly distributed on the interval $[-1,1]$ ($\xi\in\mathcal{U}[-1,1]$), which induces the usage of the Legendre polynomials $\Phi_i(\xi)$ in the generalized Fourier expansion \eref{4} and Gauss-Legendre quadratures for computing the gPC coefficients in \eref{5}.
-For the spline interpolation, we take equally-spaced collocation nodes $\xi_\ell$, but note that in principle, they can be chosen arbitrarily.
+For the spline interpolation, we take equally-spaced collocation nodes $\xi_\ell$, but note that in principle, they can be chosen arbitrarily {since, unlike the gPC interpolation, the spline one can be efficiently conducted on any set of nodes}.
 Recall that the SP splines require a specific choice of the local tension parameters $\lambda_\ell$ and $\mu_\ell$ to guarantee the shape-preserving properties of the constructed interpolant; see \cite[Formulae (12), (19), (24), and (28)]{ZH15} for details.

 In this work, we use semi-discrete second-order central-upwind schemes from \cite{KNP,KPshw} to numerically solve the deterministic systems \eref{2}.
 The semi-discretization results in the system of ODEs, which is integrated in time using the three-stage third-order strong stability preserving (SSP) Runge-Kutta method (see, e.g., \cite{GKS,GST}) with the time step chosen according to the CFL number 0.45.
 The central-upwind scheme employs the generalized minmod limiter with parameter $\theta=1.3$; see \cite{KNP,KPshw} for details.